M2vH/websitetest/index.md

 </div>
 ```

-we should see a circle, and a path forming a circle
+we should see a circle, and a path forming a circle.

+First a circle, where viewBox is size of parent div

 <div id="myExperiment">
 <div width="100" height="100">
 <svg id="mysvgcircle"
-     viewBox="0 0 500 500"
+     viewBox="0 0 100 100"
      preserveAspectRatio="none"
      position="relative">
   <circle id="mycircle"